 When I ask my daughter who she wants to invite to her birthday party, can you guess what she says?
 The answer is “Greyson from Bali, Keanu from Guatemala, Indy from Australia…” and the list goes on.
 To her the world is a smaller, less intimidating place in which friends are only a flight away.
 We have connected with a close-knit travelling community of like-minded families who approach travel like we do.
 One particular family we have met in Indonesia, Thailand, Australia and Romania.
 My kids play with others regardless of their language, race, religion or social class – they are more social than anyone else I know!

 Travel doesn’t have to end when children arrive on the scene.
 In fact it is just the beginning.
 Children allow me to see the world through fresh eyes.
 Everything is new and exciting.
 Disneyland characters are real, animals are unbelievable, and friends don’t need to speak the same language as long as you can share a smile.

 And on top of all that we have moments with our kids that we can never get back.
 We are building a family foundation that, whatever the future holds, will be as strong as bedrock.
 And this mum’s biggest hope?
 That travel will be squeezed out of their system so when they are older they will stay close by and take care of my husband and I… When we’re not off scaling mountains and skiing in the Alps!

-Erin has been travelling with her husband and two children since May 2012.
+Erin has been travelling with her two children since May 2012.
 It’s an open-ended, unplanned, round-the-world trip discovering amazing places for families.
 They have stayed in hostels and 5 star luxury resorts, travelled on scooters and cruise liners, danced with leprechauns and cuddled tigers.
 Nothing is out of bounds or out of reach for this remarkable Australian family.